 HigherEd360 is an all-in-one source for higher ed jobs, associations, conferences, and graduate student resources.
 You can search for schools by location (city, state, or zip code) or alphabetically.
 If you need help with your search, HigherEd360 includes help articles and a resume/CV writing service.

 HigherEdJobs is an excellent resource for finding the specific job that you want.
-You can search for jobs by category (administrative, faculty, or executive), location (including different countries and remote options), school and institution type, and type of job (dual career, adjunct, part-time, etc.).
+You can search for higher edu jobs by category (administrative, faculty, or executive), location (including different countries and higher ed jobs – remote options), school and institution type, and type of job (dual career, adjunct, part-time, etc.).
 The website also includes advice articles, webcasts, and higher ed news stories.
 You can also lookup institution profiles, salary data, and diversity resources or sign up for their newsletter, Insider Update.

 For employers, you can use HigherEdJobs to post jobs, make your institution profile, and look through resumes for prospective employees.
 You can also sign up to receive diversity and inclusion resources, connect with military and veteran candidates, or use your HigherEdJobs account to post about job openings on social media.
 Ultimately, HigherEdJobs provides an excellent platform for both institutions and job seekers.

 Since LinkedIn advertises jobs in all fields, it does not provide the same academic-specific resources as the above platforms.
 However, LinkedIn also acts as a social networking site that can connect you with others in your field.
-The best way to find higher ed jobs on LinkedIn is to connect with other professionals and follow the institutions you are most interested in.
+The best way to find higher ed jobs on LinkedIn is to connect with other professionals and follow academic institutions.
 This way, you can build relationships with people who can help you find a position and receive notifications for openings.
 Even though LinkedIn isn’t specifically for academic jobs, it’s still a valuable website for connecting with fellow academics and finding new opportunities.

 Other Ways to Find Higher Ed Jobs